This post contains affiliate links.

 Appearance and Smell

 Jackfruit has more bumps rather than thorns, making it possible to pick up jackfruit.
-The inside of it is interlaced with slimy fibers making it difficult to break down the fruit.
+The inside of it is interlaced with slimy fibers, making it difficult to break down the fruit.
 Jackfruit is described as smelling like bubble gum, pineapple, banana, and rotten onions.
-And because of that last smell, it is sometimes banned in public places.
+And because of that last odor, it is sometimes banned in public places.
 Jackfruit averages about 2 feet long and can weigh up to 40 pounds.

 Taste